ash/raku-challenges/089/index.md

 ### 22. Bash

 And the last program on this page.
 At this point, I could add a poll to ask if you consider Bash a programming language or not.
-Honestly, I did not think it would be possible to solve today’s problem in Bash, but you see the result is not that much more complicated than the solutions in other languages.
+Honestly, I did not think it would be possible to solve today’s problem in Bash, but as you see, the result is not that much more complicated than the solutions in other languages.
 Enjoy it too!

     #!/usr/bin/bash